Shirley (manga)

-Shirley (シャーリー, Shārī) is a Japanese manga series written and illustrated by Kaoru Mori.
+Shirley (シャーリー, Shārii) is a Japanese manga series written and illustrated by Kaoru Mori.
 Originally written as doujinshi, it was later published by Enterbrain in February 2003.
 Since 2006, Mori has continued to irregularly publish new chapters of the series in Harta and Aokishi.
 A second volume was released in September 2014.

 Publication

-Written and illustrated by Kaoru Mori, the series originated as doujinshi, which was subsequently published by Enterbrain in tankōbon form on February 24, 2003.
-Beginning in 2006, Mori has been irregularly publishing new chapters in Enterbrain's Harta magazine.
+Written and illustrated by Kaoru Mori, the series originated as doujinshi, which was subsequently published by Enterbrain in tankōbon format on February 24, 2003.
+Beginning in 2010, Mori has been irregularly publishing new chapters in Enterbrain's Harta (formerly known as Fellows!) magazine.
 In 2021, Mori began publishing the chapters in Enterbrain's Aokishi magazine instead.
 In April 2023, Mori released a chapter with only five pages completed due to her health.
 A second tankōbon volume was released in September 2014.

 At San Diego Comic-Con 2007, CMX announced that they had licensed the series for English publication.